 High: Drugs, Desire, and a Nation of Users, is an academic book written for general audiences about how we think about, regulate, and use psychoactive drugs in the United States.
 It asks a fundamental question about drug policy and social norms in the United States: Why do we endorse the use of some drugs while criminalizing the use of others?
 It examines the ideologies and professional domains that support this division and shape public policy, the justice system, research, social services, and healthcare in ways that affect all Americans.

-My TEDx talk, “Drugs and Desire,” explores the stigmas surrounding psychoactive drugs, from caffeine to hallucinogens.
-In addition, I’ve published about the normalization of cannabis in newly legalized and regulated contexts, drug pleasures and gender, and how we theorize intoxication.
-In addition to peer-reviewed academic writing, I publish editorials and general audience work based in my research.
+My TEDx talk, “Drugs and Desire,” illuminates stigmas surrounding psychoactive drugs, from caffeine to hallucinogens.
+In addition, I’ve published other peer reviewed scholarship about the normalization of cannabis in newly legalized and regulated contexts, drug pleasures and gender, and how we theorize intoxication. reviewed academic writing.
+As a publicly-facing scholar, I publish editorials and general audience work based in my research.
 I am also part of a founding group of journalists, researchers, and writers who seek to better inform the ways in which drugs and the people who use them are represented in U.S. media: Changing the Narrative.

 Previous scholarship has focused on conspiracy theory as a political discourse in American culture as expressed in literature, television dramas (The X Files, The Sopranos), comix, and other texts featuring gang culture and white supremacism.
 Read more about my research, publications, and public work at my website.